-The TeamViewer Community is a large and constantly growing knowledge hub and we are happy to welcome you here.
+The TeamViewer Community is a large and constantly growing knowledge base and we are happy to welcome you here.

 This Community is meant as a place to receive reliable support from other TeamViewer users and get answers to your questions.